How to: Set Up the Merge Operator's Outer Feature

 Configure the Data Workflow Component

-Next, set up the Data Workflow and configure the Merge operator.
+Next, set up a Data Workflow component and configure the Merge operator.
 How you configure the operator's inputs becomes important when using the Outer feature.
-Every upper input value whose key doesn't match the lower input values displays in your new table.
-For this use case, input the dtAnnuitant Data Table into the upper input port.
-Then, input the dtPremiums Data Table into the lower input port.
-Finally, add a Console operator so you can see how the data merges in the DevTools Console.
+Every upper input value whose key does not match the lower input values is displayed in your new table.

-1. Drag and drop a Data Workflow component onto your canvas.
-Place your Data Workflow below your Data Table components.
+1. Drag and drop a Data Workflow component onto your canvas, placing it below your Data Table components.

 Configure the First Input Operator